netdata/netdata/docs/guides/configure/performance.md

 ## Specific plugin or collector

-If you did not [reduce the global collection frequency](#global), but find that a specific plugin/collector uses too many resources, you can reduce its frequency.
-[Internal collectors](/docs/collect/how-collectors-work.md#collector-architecture-and-terminolog) are configured in `netdata.conf`, while external collectors are configured in their individual files.
+If you did not [reduce the global collection frequency](#global) but find that a specific plugin/collector uses too many resources, you can reduce its frequency.
+You configure [internal collectors](/docs/collect/how-collectors-work.md#collector-architecture-and-terminolog) in `netdata.conf` and external collectors in their individual `.conf` files.

 To reduce the frequency of an [internal plugin/collector](/docs/collect/how-collectors-work.md#collector-architecture-and-terminology), open `netdata.conf` and find the appropriate section.
-For example, to reduce the frequency of the `apps` plugin, which collects and visualizes metrics about the resource utilization of every application on your node:
+For example, to reduce the frequency of the `apps` plugin, which collects and visualizes metrics on application resource utilization:

 ```conf
 [plugin:apps]